Cube-OS/cubeOS/services/novatel-oem6-service/README.md

 # NovAtel OEM6 Service

-Kubos Service for interacting with a [NovAtel OEM6 High Precision GNSS Receiver](https://www.novatel.com/products/gnss-receivers/oem-receiver-boards/oem6-receivers/)
+CubeOS Service for interacting with a [NovAtel OEM6 High Precision GNSS Receiver](https://www.novatel.com/products/gnss-receivers/oem-receiver-boards/oem6-receivers/)

 Note: This service may also be compatible with the OEM7 devices

 # Configuration

-The service can be configured in the `/etc/kubos-config.toml` with the following fields:
+The service can be configured in the `/etc/cubeos-config.toml` with the following fields:

 - `bus` - Specifies the UART bus the OEM6 is connected to
 - `ip` - Specifies the service's IP address